BESSER-PEARL/BESSER-education/README.md

     - Create and validate your first class diagram.
     - Learn how to use the code generators.

+2. Lab 2 - Building a Full Application with the BESSER WME

+    - Model a domain using a Class Diagram (e.g., a digital-twin scenario with devices, sensors, and measurements).
+    - Define an agent (Chatbot) for your web application.
+    - Build the graphical user interface using the No-Code UI Editor (drag-and-drop tables, forms, and views).
+    - Generate and deploy a web application from the models.

-2. Lab 2 – Developing Code Generators
+3. Lab 3 – Developing Code Generators

     - Explore how to define model-to-text transformations.
     - Implement simple code generators using Python.
     - Generate code from class diagrams and understand basic transformation rules.

-3. Lab 3 – Metamodeling and Advanced Generators
+3. Lab 4 – Metamodeling and Advanced Generators

     - Dive into metamodeling to define your own modeling languages.
     - Extend the BESSER metamodel to support new concepts.
     - Build and reuse code generation templates for complex models.

-4. Lab 4 – Agent-Based Modeling with BAF
+4. Lab 5 – Agent-Based Modeling with BAF

     - Get started with the BESSER Agentic Framework (BAF).
     - Learn how to model agent behaviors and interactions.